mkollaro/taskrunner/README.md

 of the tasks.
 After it passes trough the whole list, it goes trough it in reverse order and executes `ExampleTask.cleanup()` for each item.
 The tasks can write into `context` and the content of it will be passed to the next task.

-If you terminate the run using `ctrl-c`, it will go straight to the cleanups.
-Sending the termination signal again will stop it completely.
-This works for the *SIGTERM* signal too.

 ## Usage